Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

-For the O K-edge, our analysis finds that transitions \textbf{T1} and \textbf{T3} are dominated by be perpendicularly polarized components with respect to the O-U-O axis, whereas \textbf{T2} was found to exhibit parallel polarization, in agreement with experiment.
+For the O K-edge, our analysis finds that transitions \textbf{T1} and \textbf{T3} are dominated by perpendicularly polarized components with respect to the O-U-O axis, whereas \textbf{T2} was found to exhibit parallel polarization, in agreement with experiment.
 For the L$_3$-edge, we observe that \textbf{T8} is completely dominated by perpendicularly polarized components.
-For \textbf{T9} shows non-negligible contributions from the parallel component, which we consider to be consistent with the observation by Vitova and co-workers ~\cite{vitova2015polarization} that angle dependence shifts the U L$_3$-edge absorption edge to the right when incoming light is parallel to the O-U-O axis.
+For \textbf{T9}, the spectrum shows non-negligible contributions from the parallel component, which we consider to be consistent with the observation by~\citet{vitova2015polarization} that angle dependence shifts the U L$_3$-edge absorption edge to the right when incoming light is parallel to the O-U-O axis.

-Finally, for the U M$_4$ edge (shown as \textbf{b} in Figure \ref{fig*:poldep}), a strong angular dependence in the white line (\textbf{T4}) is observed, and as for the other edges, the perpendicular components are the major contributors to the intensity.
+Finally, for the U M$_4$-edge (Figure \ref{fig:poldep} \textbf{b}), a strong angular dependence in the white line (\textbf{T4}) is observed, and as for the other edges, the perpendicular components are the major contributors to the intensity.
 For \textbf{T5} we see that the parallel component contributes proportionally more to the total signal, and this trend is accentuated for \textbf{T6}, for which we see nearly equal contributions from both components to the total intensity.